-Play short local tones through the left, right, or both channels to check speakers, headphones, Bluetooth output, and balance before a call or recording.
+Play local left/right tones, run a frequency sweep, check phase, and use the sync beep to check speakers, headphones, Bluetooth output, and balance before a call or recording.

 See the proof